hhumbertoAv/ecofloc/cpuEnergyPerf/README.md

 2. **Uninstallation:**
    - To uninstall, run `make clean` in the same directory.
 This will remove compiled binaries and clean up the directory.

-## System Requirements

-Before installing `cpuEnergyPerf`, ensure that you have `rdmsr` installed on your system.
-This tool is required for reading model-specific registers (MSR) necessary for energy measurement.

-- **For Arch-based distributions:**
-  - Run as root `# pacman -S msr-tools`

-- **For Debian-based distributions:**
-  - Run as root `# apt-get install msr-tools`

 ## Usage